lcvriend/wc-multi-selector/README.md

 { "label": "label", "value": "value", "children": [] }
 ```

 See [soaps.json](data/soaps.json) for an example.
 To preselect values add `"selected": true`.
-Note that only values can be selected not categories.
+Note that only values can be selected, not categories.

 It is also possible to provide the data as a nested object where the options are given as strings in an array. `<multi-selector>` will convert this to the format above.